 A little way up a narrow old street called St James’s, off the Old Steine (Brighton’s main thoroughfare) and opposite the Royal Pavilion, Redroaster, an original and independent coffee house, has been embedded in the heart of the city for many years.
 As Ian Boughton says in 'Coffee-house Capers', "Redroaster in Brighton, a very well-regarded coffee-house, was way ahead of the much vaunted vogue for 'roaster-retailers' or people who roast on their own premises."
 Coffee blogger Damn Fine Joe notes: "Redroaster is a legendary coffee house and roasterie in Brighton, that has been producing gourmet coffee for well over a decade".
-Redroaster is recommended by The New York Times as a 'go-to destination' in their new book, '36 Hours: 125 Weekends in Europe'.
-Deputy Prime Minister Nick Clegg chose to visit Redroaster, when he was in Brighton for the Lib Dem conference (see the Diary).
+The coffee house is also recommended by The New York Times as a 'go-to destination' in their book, '36 Hours: 125 Weekends in Europe'.

-The atmosphere is airy and spacious with high vaulted skylights in the ceiling which light the changing exhibitions of artwork on the walls.
-The front of the cafe opens up in summer.
-National and local newspapers are freely available to read.
+The atmosphere inside the cafe is airy and spacious, lit by skylights in the vaulted ceiling.
+Redroaster has always offered a platform to local artists, poets, musicians, film-makers and theatre practitioners (see right for upcoming events).
+There are national newspapers and journals freely available to read as well as free Wifi.
 Skilled volunteers are welcome to play on the piano, donated by a loyal customer.
 The cafe is wheelchair-friendly and has a convenient downstairs toilet especially for the disabled.
 There is even a vast collection of coffee pots and coffee grinders through the ages if you look up high.

 A Brighton Fringe Event